nguyensjsu/sp18-202-doubledragon/Project Journal.md

 Monank Savaliya

 ### What I did since last weekly scrum:
 Integrated different classes of the games to implement working of the game.
-Added background images and attactive user interface.
+Added background images and attractive user interface.
 Added music for each level.

+### Team Member Name:
+Ashish Virani

+### What I did since last weekly scrum:
+Worked on some of the issues of combinig all modules.
+Made game working.

 ## Double Dragon, Sprint 3